opensearch-project/dashboards-flow-framework/documentation/tutorial.md

-The following tutorial is an accurate representation of the experimental OpenSearch Flow OSD Plugin as of 11/18/2024, based on OSD 2.18.
+The following tutorial is an accurate representation of the experimental OpenSearch Flow OSD Plugin as of 11/27/2024, based on OSD 2.18.

+Changelog:

+- Initially created 11/18/2024
+- Updated on 11/27/2024 after input/output transform design was overhauled.
+See PR #504

 # Tutorial

+For an overview of the plugin, please see [README](../README.md)

 ## 1. Provision ML resources